 You know your acorn flour is ready when you roll some around in your mouth and it tastes really bland.
 Not tannic or bitter at all.
 Roasting can eliminate a little bit of tannin, but we’re not roasting in this case, so you want the flour to be as “clean” as possible.

-For Valley oak acorns, Eastern white oak acorns or other “sweet” acorns, this process could take as few as three days.
+For California Valley oak acorns, Eastern white oak acorns or other “sweet” acorns, this process could take as few as three days.
 But 5 days is more normal.
-California blue oaks take about a week.
-And my red oak acorns?
+California black and blue oaks take about a week.
+And my Eastern red oak acorns?
 They took 10 days.
 When in doubt, go another day.
 You can’t hurt the flour by leaching a few extra days.

 Now you have a bunch of soaking wet flour.
 First thing you will need is cheesecloth.
 Any supermarket will have it, but I have taken to using real cheesecloth, i.e., cloth actually used in cheesemaking.
 You can buy real cheesecloth online or in specialty shops.